atom-haskell/atom-haskell-docs/content/core-packages/haskell-ghc-mod.md

 ## Using with stack

+{{%notice warning%}}
+Latest stack lts resolver (which is used by default) uses GHC 8.2, which ghc-mod isn't compatible with as of yet.
+Please stick to lts-9 for now if you want to use ghc-mod.
+{{%/notice%}}

 Stack support is limited.
 This section contains some tricks that can help to coerce ghc-mod into cooperation.

 {{%notice warning%}}